Comment: Contact tracing - Fighting Covid-19 without undermining our democratic values

 There are other, far more palatable, options.

-In Europe, a group of countries are developing an app which is privacy-sensitive, called Decentralised Privacy-Preserving Proximity Tracing.
-However, even though in its infancy, two opposing camps have formed.
+In Europe, a group of countries is developing an app which is privacy-sensitive, called Decentralised Privacy-Preserving Proximity Tracing.
+However, two opposing camps have formed.
 One is led by Germany, with French support.
 Its protocol has been criticised as being overly centralised.
 A rival protocol from Switzerland, supported by other countries such as Spain, is more closely aligned with the Apple/Google decentralised model.

 The Swiss protocol offers a decentralised contact tracing model where all tracing is processed locally.
 Effectively, all of the relevant data remains on the user's device at all times.
 The data is not shared with any central authority.
 A server pushes data out to devices when an infected person is diagnosed, so that messages can be sent to other devices associated with the infected person.